 We sincerely hope that your experience is a successful one.
 We believe that you are ready for the challenges, joys, and hard work that face you; we would not have placed you in the school sites if we were not confident of your ability to teach and have a positive impact on learning.
 We understand that learning is a developmental process that requires on-going support from others.
-Therefore, we encourage you to seek support from your Cooperating Teacher, College Field Supervisor, College Faculty, the Dean and the Assistant Dean of education.
+Therefore, we encourage you to seek support from your Cooperating Teacher, Field Supervisor, advisor, the Dean of education & Sciences.
 If you have any questions, please do not hesitate to reach out.